Joe Arpaio: Wrongful arrest and entrapment lawsuit and settlement

 In 1999, undercover MCSO deputies arrested James Saville, then 18 years old, and charged him with plotting to kill Arpaio with a pipe bomb.
 A local television station had been tipped off to the arrest by the MCSO, and broadcast footage of the arrest that evening.
 The MCSO held a news conference shortly after the arrest, and Arpaio appeared in interviews on local television stations, saying "If they think they are going to scare me away with bombs and everything else, it's not going to bother me."

 In July 2003, after spending almost four years in jail awaiting trial, Saville was acquitted by a Maricopa County Superior Court jury.
 Jurors were persuaded that Saville had been entrapped by the MCSO as part of a publicity stunt by Arpaio.
 This was a rare example of a successful entrapment defense, which is very difficult to prove.
 Jurors interviewed following the trial said that "they were convinced that Saville had been a pawn in an elaborate media ploy."
 The jury forewoman subsequently said: "This was a publicity stunt at the expense of four years of someone's life."
 Another juror stated that "This was a big setup from the beginning."

 In 2004, Saville, following the acquittal, sued Arpaio and Maricopa County for wrongful arrest and entrapment.
 In 2008, the suit was settled, with Maricopa County paying Saville $1.1 million.
 Saville also received an unspecified additional compensation from the county's insurance company.

 Abuse-of-power allegations and investigation

 In 2008, a federal grand jury began an inquiry of Arpaio for abuse-of-power in connection with an FBI investigation.
-On August 31, 2012, the Arizona U.S. Attorney's office announced that it was "closing its investigation into allegations of criminal conduct" by Arpaio, without filing charges.
+In August 2012, the Arizona U.S. Attorney's office announced that it was "closing its investigation into allegations of criminal conduct" by Arpaio, without filing charges.

 Arpaio was investigated for politically motivated and "bogus" prosecutions, which a former U.S. Attorney called "utterly unacceptable".
 Phoenix Mayor Phil Gordon called Arpaio's "long list" of questionable prosecutions "a reign of terror".

 The targets of Arpaio's alleged abuse of power included: